davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

   ```
   nmap 192.168.191.6
   ```
-  As we can see port 80 is open.
+  As we can see, port 80 is open.

 - As this is an HTTP port.
 Let's attack port 80 by flooding SYN packets.
-This means we send a huge amount of SYN packets to the Victim but do not complete the three-way handshake by not sending ACK packets.
+This means we send many SYN packets to the Victim but do not complete the three-way handshake by not sending ACK packets.
 This will use the Victim's resources and eventually overwhelm it.
 The command is given below.
 ```
 hping3 -c 15000 -d 120 -S -w 64 -p 80 --flood --rand-source 192.168.191.6
 ```